mattjohnsonpint/RavenDB-IndexedAttachments/README.md

 ### Manual Installation

-Copy the `Raven.Bundles.IndexedAttachments.dll` file to your plugins directory.
+Download the `Raven.Bundles.IndexedAttachments.dll` file from [here](https://github.com/mj1856/RavenDB-IndexedAttachments/releases) and copy it to your plugins directory.

 Be sure that "IndexedAttachments" is added to your `Raven/ActiveBundles` setting.
 Separate other bundle names with semicolons if necessary.